Sporting Philadelphia

 Forty Days Before the Mast

-Most Americans would like to lose weight, particularly if they could eat, and eat some more, while they did it.
+Most Americans would like to lose weight, particularly if they could eat, and eat some more, at the same time.
 Dick Watson recently told the Right Angle Club about an adventure cruise on a sailing ship in the South Pacific, where he and everyone else ate huge mounds of delicious food, but still lost 12 pounds in a month.
 About twenty of these voyagers spent eight thousand dollars for the privilege of working as sailors for a month on an authentic pre-steam brigantine, sailing from Aukland to Easter Island.
 Dick took fourteen hundred beautiful photos of the experience, but most of his audience sat transfixed at the description of the horrors of sailor life.
 Not your average luxury cruise.

 Dog Days